oskardudycz/event-driven.io/plan.md

 - Recommended reading order is deliberately editorial rather than algorithmic.
 It is controlled by each topic's ordered `recommended` slug list in `data/category-guides.json`; changing that list changes the displayed sequence without changing article dates or URLs.
 - Posts surface automatically selected related articles in the same language and topic.
 - The homepage shows a focused recent selection and links to a dedicated complete article archive instead of rendering every post up front; the topic index remains a separate curated path.
-- The homepage labels the blog section explicitly, and a quiet “View more” label beside the original down-arrow control names its destination without competing with the service calls to action.
+- The homepage uses one concise “Latest articles” section heading, while a quiet “Read latest articles” label beside the original down-arrow control names its destination without competing with the service calls to action.
 - The complete article archive stays intentionally simple: one heading followed by the chronological article list, without a count badge, explanatory filler, or stacked layout spacing.
+- Ten English cornerstone articles now have hand-written search descriptions and visible summaries covering Event Sourcing fundamentals, projections, validation, testing, versioning, suitability, messaging guarantees, distributed processes, idempotency, and ordering.
 - Algolia records use stable canonical records, include multiple categories, and search results show content type, categories, and date.

 ### Talks and video